-As you walk the beach, all you can say “WOW!
-This is beautiful!!”.
-The water is so crystal clear and warm with white sands and crystal water.
+In the vicinity of Coron Island, there is a beautiful beach with white sand.
+This is located on Malcapuya Island.
+As you walk the beach, all you can say is “WOW!
+This is a beautiful beach!!”.
+The water is crystal clear and warm with white sands and crystal water.

 You can spend your day swimming and sunbathing here.
 This is a pretty ideal place to chill with family for a few hours.
-To reach this place, you have to hire a private boat tour.
+To reach this place, you have to take a private boat tour.

 Explore Kingfisher Park

-In Kingfisher Park you can go bird watching, at night go Firefly watching, see the planktons, go kayaking, hiking and waterfalls tours.
+Kingfisher Park is an ecotourism attraction that strives to protect the wildlife, forest, and vegetation in the area.
+In Kingfisher Park, you can go bird watching, at night go Firefly watching, see the planktons, go kayaking, hiking, and waterfalls tours.

-Sunscreen and insect repellent is HIGHLY recommended.
-The park is about 15 km from Coron Town, about 20-25 min drive by motorbike.
+Sunscreen and insect repellent are HIGHLY recommended.
+The park is about 15 km from Coron Town, about a 20 to 25 min drive by motorbike.

 Finally, Coron is a good place to visit especially if you are interested you can start by relaxing on the amazing beaches in Coron or go scuba diving where you will have the chance to see Japanese warships that were sunk during World War 2.
 You can also go island hopping to the other islands nearby.